Lagos: Dancing, shopping, dining

+Lagos, especially Victoria Island and Surulere, is said to have "Africa’s craziest nightlife" and is likened to Las Vegas.
 Nightclubs are mainly found on Victoria Island, where the well-to-do and foreign guests hang out, and around Adeniran Ogunsanya Street in Surulere.

-Rooftop restaurants on the Atlantic beach or on the lagoon offer not only culinary delights and a view but also a welcome breeze from the sea for the heat-stricken visitor.
+Rooftop restaurants on the Atlantic beach or on the lagoon offer not only culinary delights and a view but also a breeze from the sea for the visitor.

 Even before the devaluation of the local currency, the naira, in June 2023, Lagos was a place where US$10 (9.10 euros) could keep you full for a day and buy souvenirs to boot.
 The stress-resistant and experienced bargain-hunter buys brand-name clothes for a knockdown price at the eco-market and the adjoining Martin Street.

 The Lekki Arts and Crafts Market (known to Lagosians as Oba Elegushi Market) is a large market that displays a wide variety of African arts and crafts.
 It is considered the largest art market in Nigeria.